San Mateo, California

 What selling in San Mateo involves

-Strategic Listing Model applied to San Mateo: data-driven comp analysis of the specific San Mateo sub-area (Aragon / Baywood Park vs central downtown vs Hillsdale vs San Mateo Highlands hillside vs Shoreview is a $500K to $1.2M price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to the central Peninsula educated-buyer demographic, multi-platform marketing with active bid management, and honest disclosure of every defect.
+Strategic Listing Model applied to San Mateo: data-driven comp analysis of the specific San Mateo sub-area (Aragon / Baywood Park vs central downtown vs Hillsdale vs San Mateo Highlands hillside vs Shoreview is a $500K to $1.2M price-spread per comparable square footage), pre-listing prep with positive-ROI improvements only, professional staging targeted to central Peninsula buyers, multi-platform marketing with active bid management, and honest disclosure of every defect.

 The Meticulous Protector, applied to San Mateo

-The methodology that has earned Lily 36+ five-star Zillow reviews and the highest repeat-and-referral rate of her career: read every disclosure line, verify every claim, model every carrying cost, walk every property in person before recommending an offer, document the ethical "no" when the math says no. The San Mateo version of that methodology is the same as the Dublin version, the Pleasanton version, the Walnut Creek version, and every other city Lily represents, discipline does not change by city.
+The methodology that has earned Lily 37+ five-star Zillow reviews and the highest repeat-and-referral rate of her career: read every disclosure line, verify every claim, model every carrying cost, walk every property in person before recommending an offer, document the ethical "no" when the math says no. The San Mateo version of that methodology is the same as the Dublin version, the Pleasanton version, the Walnut Creek version, and every other city Lily represents, discipline does not change by city.

 San Mateo FAQ